writethedocs/www/docs/guide/tools/sphinx.rst

 When you write a document, figure out if there is already a place for it in the project, otherwise feel free to start a new file.

-.. warning:: If you make a new file, make sure it is included in the *Table
+.. warning:: If you make a new file, make sure it is included in a
-    of Contents* in ``index.rst``.
+	     ``toctree`` directive in some file which is itself in a ``toctree`` directive.
+Otherwise, the new file will not appear in the table of contents.

 reStructuredText
 ~~~~~~~~~~~~~~~~